best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 The time taken to develop and run individual tests roughly increases down this list.

-[Acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) is often considered as additional level, but is not covered here.
+[Acceptance testing](https://en.wikipedia.org/wiki/Acceptance_testing) is often considered as an additional level, but is not covered here.

 The following sections will climb through these layers of testing.
 Please note that the principles covered early on also apply at subsequent levels.